Easy Cucumber Sandwiches

 To obtain the most accurate representation of the nutritional information in a given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe, using your preferred nutrition calculator.
 You are solely responsible for ensuring that any nutritional information provided is accurate, complete, and useful.

-About the authors (mother & daughter team)
+About the chefs (mother & daughter team)

 Ann Crile Esselstyn is a relentlessly energetic and creative advocate for the plant-based, whole-food way of life.
 She has devoted herself to inventing recipes to prevent and reverse heart disease in support of the research of her husband, Dr. Caldwell Esselstyn, Jr. Ann never stops looking for ways to bring that important agenda to delicious life, devising ever more practical and powerful ways to shop, cook, and engage even the most reluctant eaters in the plant-perfect diet.